-The "check" tab in "job file.xls" allows you to identify which parameters in the "input" sheet are different to those of the base simulation (stored in the "inputA" sheet).
-You can run this check after working through the front-end forms in "job file.xls" in one of two ways.
+The "check" tab in "Job File.xls" allows you to identify which parameters in the "input" sheet are different to those of the base simulation (stored in the "inputA" sheet).
+You can run this check after working through the front-end forms in "Job File.xls" in one of two ways.
 If you press the "LAUNCH MODEL" button on Form Z, then you can look at the "check" tab after the fortran program has started.
-Alternatively, you can choose the "EXIT" button on Form Z, saving "job file.xls", and then look at the "check" tab.
-In this second case, after you have confirmed that you are happy with the differences described between the prevailing model parameters (sheet "inputA") and the model base (sheet "inputA"), you can launch the Fortran code manually by double-clicking on the program SIDD.exe.
+Alternatively, you can choose the "EXIT" button on Form Z, saving "Job File.xls", and then look at the "check" tab.
+In this second case, after you have confirmed that you are happy with the differences described between the prevailing model parameters (sheet "input") and the model base (sheet "inputA"), you can launch the Fortran code manually by double-clicking on the program SIDD.exe.